Director Erik Matti’s graphic crime movie is a quantum leap for modern Philippine cinema.

 Yes, the “true events” plot about gun-for-hire inmates makes for an intriguing premise.

-But the film’s chief delight lies in the fact that finally – FINALLY – we have cinematic characters that truly resonate on screen.
+But On The Job’s chief delight lies in the fact that finally – FINALLY – we have cinematic characters that truly resonate on screen.
 Guys that act, talk, and think like real people with genuine problems, painful relationships, and tough decisions to make.

 Joel Torre gives a singular performance as Tatang, the earnest convict/hitman who is routinely extracted from prison by shady government people to assassinate prominent individuals.
 He embraces this arrangement and uses the pay to put his daughter through college and provide for his wife’s livelihood.
 Whenever he’s out for a job, he visits the family under the pretence that he’s got time off from his busy “job” in the far south.
 It works for everyone.

-Torre’s low-key, world-weary Tatang is the heart of the movie.
+Torre’s low-key, world-weary Tatang is the heart of On The Job.
 In fact, I’d say that if Tatang failed as a character, the whole movie would have collapsed.
 Fortunately, Torre imbues him with understated pathos and sensitivity.

 Tatang aches but he’s no wet blanket.
 He’ll kill when he has to and head straight home for a bowl of sinigang.